tustunkok/tustunkok.github.io/_drafts/2020-05-16-how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.md

 You can use any of the previously mentioned authentication methods.
 In this example, `OAuthentication` with [Github][github-link] accounts is used.

+To do this one have to import the `GitHubOAuthenticator` class and set it to the `authenticator_class` for the JupyterHub.
+After doing that, you can use the properties of the `GitHubOAuthenticator`.
+You should make the necessary configuration in the Github side and then set the `oauth_callback_url`, `client_id`, and `client_secret` variables.

+The Github configuration for OAuth is quite simple.
+You should define a new application for your user.
+Each application with OAuth have a unique id and secret.
+You should paste the id and secret to the specified places in the configuration file.

+### Miscellaneous Configuration Options
+The last two lines of the configuration file are optional.

+The first one indicates that if a user stops her/his notebook server, then the corresponding container will be deleted.

+The second one indicates that the default interface is the JupyterLab and not Jupyter Notebook.
+Jupyter Notebook is fine with its extensions as such.
+But, the interface is not as usable as JupyterLab's interface.

 # Customizing the Docker Stack
 Luckily, Jupyter project provides official docker stacks for various purposes.
 If you follow this [link][dockerstacks-link] you can see many `*-notebook`